Dorothy Wilding: Early life

-Wilding wanted to become an actress or artist, but these careers were not encouraged by her uncle, in whose family she lived, so she chose instead photography, which she started to learn from the age of sixteen.
-Wilding obtained studio experience with the American portraitist Marian Nielson, before working as a re-toucher for Richard Speight in New Bond Street; in 1914, she opened her first studio.
+Dorothy Wilding was born in Longford, a village on the edge of the City of Gloucester, in 1893.
+She wanted to become an actress or artist, but these careers were not encouraged by her uncle, in whose family she lived, so she chose instead photography, which she started to learn from the age of sixteen.
+Wilding obtained studio experience with the American portraitist Marion Nielson, before working as a re-toucher for Richard Speight in New Bond Street; in 1914, she opened her first studio.

 Career

-By 1929 Wilding had already moved studio a few times and in her Bond Street studio attracted theatrical stars and shot her first British Royal Family portrait of the 26-year-old Prince George (later Duke of Kent) in 1928.
+By 1929 Wilding had already moved studio a few times and in her Bond Street studio attracted theatrical stars and shot her first British royal family portrait of the 26-year-old Prince George (later Duke of Kent) in 1928.
 Six years later Wilding was selected to take the official engagement photographs of Prince George before his marriage to Princess Marina of Greece.
 In 1935 a sitting booked for a Mrs Simpson on a Friday found Wilding away from the studio.
 Instead her leading deputy camera operator Maryon Parham took photographs of Wallis Simpson, the future Duchess of Windsor, who was accompanied to the studio by Edward, Prince of Wales at a time when the relationship was not mentioned in the British press.
 A hand-coloured image from this session would later appear on the cover of Time magazine, marking Wallis as "Woman of the Year".

 Wilding opened a second studio in New York City on 56th Street in 1937.
 The studio was designed in collaboration with her architect husband Tom Leighton-Pearce.
-A further important series of Royal Sittings were also taken when Wilding was based in America.
+A further important series of royal sittings were also taken when Wilding was based in America.
 These were eventually followed by the famous Wilding portrait of the newly ascended Elizabeth II that was used for a series of definitive postage stamps of the United Kingdom used between 1952 and 1967, and a series of Canadian stamps in use from 1954 to 1962.
 A previous portrait sitting of Elizabeth Bowes-Lyon, wife of George VI, had turned into a double portrait of the royal couple and was adapted for the 1937 Coronation issue stamp.
-That portrait led to her being the first woman awarded a Royal Warrant to be the official photographer to a King and Queen at their coronation.
+That portrait led to her being the first woman awarded a royal warrant to be the official photographer to a King and Queen at their coronation.

 An autobiography, In Pursuit of Perfection, was published in 1958.